skramm/homog2d/docs/homog2d_manual.md

 `$ make demo_import`

-This will build the file `BUILD/demo_svg_import` ([source here](../misc/demo_svg_import.cpp)) that will import any SVG file, print its content on screen, and generate another svg file `test.svg` in current folder.
+This will build the file `BUILD/demo_svg_import` ([source here](../misc/demo_svg_import.cpp)) that will import any SVG file, print its content on screen (SVG general attributes and number of shapes), and generate another svg file `demo_import.svg` in current folder.

 For example:
 <br>